tscnlab/NakadeEtAl_JOptSocAmA_2025/README.md

 `cuda_ad_spectral` (the one we used), `cuda_spectral`, `llvm_ad_spectral`, `llvm_spectral` or `scalar_spectral`.

 Cloning with `git clone <url>` will only download the code.
 By default, the code writes output to a new folder `Visual_Field_PCA`.
-For the sake of reproducibility, we have included our outputs in a submodule to this repository.
+For the sake of reproducibility, we have included our outputs in a submodule to this repository (in a directory `outputs`).
 If you would like to download it for comparison, either clone with `git clone --recurse-submodules <url>`, or if you have already cloned the repository in the usual way, issue the command `git submodule update --init`.